 Don’t just take our word for it.
 Based on over 1,000 customer responses, they have a 5 star review on Trust Pilot.

 The need to get a stairlift can often be urgent, especially if someone has been in hospital and is looking to leave.
-Acorn have over 65 UK surveyors and can do same day assessments if needed.
-This help ensure you get the lift as soon as you possibly can.
+Acorn has over 65 UK surveyors and can do same-day assessments if needed.
+This help ensures you get the lift as soon as you possibly can.

 Having possibly done an assessment on the day you contacted them, they are also able to install a lift within 3 days in 80% of the UK and within 5 days for the other 20%.